Myers v. United States: Supreme Court

 According to Justice Pierce Butler's notes the justices conferenced Myers on April 25, 1925.
 The justices appear to have agreed that the case should be decided on constitutional grounds.
 The Court held that the statute was unconstitutional, as it violated the separation of powers between the executive and the legislative branches.
 All told, it was one of the longest set of opinions in Supreme Court history up to that point.

 Majority

-Chief Justice (and former President) William Howard Taft, writing for the Court, noted that the Constitution mentions the appointment of officials but is silent on their dismissal.
-He proceeded to conduct a voluminous examination on the history of the President's removal power.
+Chief Justice and former president William Howard Taft, writing for the Court, first noted that, apart from the Impeachment Clause, the Constitution is silent on the removal of executive officers and that the subject received little discussion at the Constitutional Convention.